scalableminds/webknossos/docs/tasks.md

 - `Task`: Is an assignment for a small piece of work.
 A Team Manager or Admin creates Tasks with information about the Task Type, the referenced dataset, starting positions and advanced options.
 These tasks will be distributed to eligible users.
 - `Task Instance`: Some Tasks need to be completed redundantly by multiple users in order to assure quality.
 The single assignments of the tasks are called Instances.
 - `Task Type`: Contains a blue print for Tasks.
-Includes information such as a description with instructions, allowed tracing modes, and advanced options.
+Includes information such as a description with instructions, allowed annotation modes, and advanced options.
 - `Project`: A group of many related Tasks is called a Project.
 Projects have a priority assigned to them which affects the order of assignment to users.
 Projects may be paused and resumed in order to manage the user workloads.
 - `Experience`: Admins and Team Managers can assign experience levels to users.
-Experiences are defined by a domain and a value, such as `flight-tracing` and `100`.
+Experiences are defined by a domain and a value, such as `flight-annotation` and `100`.
 Tasks specify the required experience level of a user.

 It is possible to download all annotations that belong to either a Project or a Task Type for further processing.